Great Britain votes Thursday on whether to remain part of European Union or not

 In addition to the strategic implications of a Brexit for Britain, many observers predict it could trigger a political crisis, with Cameron struggling to remain in control of his ruling Conservative Party if he backed the losing side on such a critical issue.

-Earlier this year, Cameron negotiated with European leaders to secure improved terms of membership in the bloc if Britain were to remain.
+Cameron negotiated with European leaders this year to secure improved terms of membership in the bloc if Britain stays in the EU.

-European Commission President Jean-Claude Juncker warned Wednesday that there could be no renegotiation.
+European Commission President Jean-Claude Juncker warned Wednesday there will be no further renegotiation.

 “We have concluded the deal with the Prime Minister; he got the maximum he could receive, and we gave the maximum we could give so there will be no kind of renegotiation,” he said.